Skip to main content

 Termination, Severance Pay and Notice Period

-Termination Notice Period: The notice period for termination depends on the length of the employee’s service:
+Termination Notice Period: The statutory minimum notice period depends mainly on the wage payment interval unless the contract provides a longer period:

-Dismissal: An employer may dismiss an employee summarily if the employee has fundamentally breached their obligations under the contract.
-The employer must prove the misconduct beyond a reasonable doubt and provide the employee with a fair opportunity to defend themselves and appeal the dismissal.
+An employer may dismiss an employee summarily if the employee has fundamentally breached their obligations under the contract.
+However, the employer must still have a valid reason and follow fair procedure where required by law, including giving the employee an opportunity to be heard in misconduct, poor performance, or incapacity cases.

 Employees vs Independent Contractors